flyteorg/flyte/docs/tutorials/model_training/mnist_classifier/pytorch_single_node_multi_gpu.md

 +++ {"lines_to_next_cell": 0}

-We'll re-use certain classes and functions from the {ref}`single node and gpu tutorial <pytorch_single_node_and_gpu>` such as the `Net` model architecture, `Hyperparameters`, and `log_test_predictions`.
+We'll reuse certain classes and functions from the {ref}`single node and gpu tutorial <pytorch_single_node_and_gpu>` such as the `Net` model architecture, `Hyperparameters`, and `log_test_predictions`.